The 8 best American breakfast spots in Bangkok

-Although our hearts beat for all-things Thai and rice, every now and again, our tummy also calls for a comfort-filled, high-carb-full American breakfast.
+Although when we are travelling to Bangkok, we would want all-things Thai and rice, every now and again, our tummy also calls for a comfort-filled, high-carb-full American breakfast.
 Something about a stack of fluffy, maple-drenched pancakes, hollandaise-cloaked eggs Benedict and cheese-specked omelette just charm every walking soul and any hungry belly.

 If you’re currently jaunting through the streets looking for the best American breakfast bites in town, here’s our list of the best tried-and-tested spots in town for a States-style breakfast.